The "Chucky" Caper

 Those melodramatic promises, it turned out, were completely unnecessary.
 First, the dean did not try to force Ben and me to reveal "Chucky's" identity.
 What's more, he told us that we were welcome to continue our studies at Swarthmore, that we could stay on as editors of the magazine we had founded, and that the College would even continue to pay for Spike's publication.
 But with Swarthmore's sword of Damocles sheathed, the dean didn't completely let us off the hook.
 What, he wanted to know, had we hoped to accomplish by running such a story?
 We told him that we had intended to point out how easily Swarthmore's community of trust could be exploited, much in the way a television news reporter sneaks into the local nuclear power plant to blow the whistle on how insecure the facility is.
 But why, the dean asked, hadn't we just approached the College before we published the article to see if it had any good answers to our concerns and then, if we weren't satisfied with the answers, run the story?
 It was a good question and one that forced us to admit that, although we did have some high-minded reasons for running it, we also had some not-so-high-minded ones as well: Just as the television-news reporter inevitably runs his nuclear-power plant story during ratings-sweeps weeks, we thought the campus-security article was a good read.

 Now, was that good read ultimately worth letting the whole campus know how easy it was to get into some places people probably shouldn't be able to get into?
 That was an open question, but it wasn't one that we had honestly wrestled with until the dean made us do so.
-I don't think we ever did answer it that day, but, after promising that we would keep the question in mind when we decided on future articles, we left the Dean's Office and went on to edit Spike for another year-and-a-half without serious incident.
+I don't think we ever did answer it that day, but, after promising that we would keep the question in mind when we decided on future articles, we left the Student Affairs Division and went on to edit Spike for another year-and-a-half without serious incident.
 (Yes, without serious incident; by the time Spike decided to comb through faculty members' garbage cans and report on the contents, Ben and I had already graduated.)

 The point of this shaggy dog story?
 That, whatever other meanings Swarthmore may have, the most important one to me is that it is the kind of place where young people are given the room to make mistakes and then to learn from them.
 I'm not saying that Swarthmore was so permissive that all mistakes were tolerated.
 They weren't.
 But, more often than not, in instances where there were gray areas, or where there was no malicious intent, the College admirably refrained from lowering the boom.
 The thinking seemed to be: Punishment didn't necessarily facilitate learning.